-I wanted to provide an update to the letter I published on March 30.
+We wanted to provide an update to our March 30 letter.

 We are now months into the COVID-19 pandemic, and we are still awash in unknowns about where this will go.
 But what we do know is that Clorox will not waver in its response to this crisis and supporting public health.
 We are in it with you.

 Our hearts go out to everyone who has been affected by the COVID-19 pandemic.
 We’re privileged to be in a position to serve the public health during this time.
 We are committed to doing everything we can to support consumers, healthcare facilities and communities.